aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 3: Conditionals /Session 3.6 /TheSwitchKeyword.md

 # Session 3.6 - The Switch Keyword

 The `switch` statement is a control flow structure that is used to perform different actions based on different conditions.
 It is a control statement that evaluates an expression and executes code blocks associated with matching case labels.
-We often need to find ourselves to handle multiple conditions compared to a long `if...else` statement.
+Use a switch statement to manage multiple conditional choices cleanly without relying on nested `if...else` blocks.

 Here is the general syntax of a `switch` statement in JavaScript: